hseeberger/akka-sse/README.md

   }
 ```

-Finally, simply complete a request to get a SSE stream with a `akka.stream.scaladsl.Source` of your domain events, e.g.:
+Finally, simply complete a request to get an SSE stream with a `akka.stream.scaladsl.Source` of your domain events, e.g.:

 ``` scala
 private def messages: Route =